outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - structures that cant develop a function to correct the error (a power source that cant develop a power distribution/delegation function)
     - organize list of structures required for system optimization & make diagram & generative insight path & query
       - concepts
+        - anti-chaos structures (organization)
+        - multiple alternatives
+          - example: having multiple definitions of cost avoid errors like 'lack of flexibility due to over-prioritization of avoiding costs like pain' and instead be able to sustain one cost type to reduce another cost type, for a duration like 'as needed' or 'while advantageous'
         - anti-complacence structures (checking for new error types that cant be measured with existing tools yet by always building new measurement tools)
         - other structures for optimizing systems
           - anti-complexity